What is A Bodhisattva?

 Among the beliefs of mahayana buddhism is that bodhisattvas walk among us today, inspiring us to dedicate our lives to the service of others.
 While Buddhist and other spiritual teachers may embody this ideal, anyone can be a bodhisattva, whether in a lifetime of service or moments of generosity.
 Celebrities who donate their fortune, heroic caregivers who put their own lives at risk, or our suspiciously selfless next door neighbor may all be bodhisattvas.

 The point is, becoming a bodhisattva is something we can each aspire to.
 The next time you meditate, generate bodhicitta by setting an intention.
 Try “may my efforts here today be of benefit to others.”
-When you close your meditation, end with a dedication such as “may the benefits I’ve received benefit all beings everywhere.”
+When you close your meditation, end with a dedication of merit such as “may the benefits I’ve received benefit all beings everywhere.”

 This simple mahayana buddhist practice reminds us that each step we take toward our own wellbeing is a step taken to benefit all.